-The need to establish no anchor zones due to the practical implications of enforcing the Coral Reef Protection Act (CRPA) was highlighted in Phase I. State law enforcement personnel reported that even if a recreational boat user was observed anchoring in an area that contained coral reef habitat, visible proof of the anchor directly impacting reef resources was needed in order to issue a citation.
+The need to establish no anchor zones due to the practical implications of enforcing the CRPA was highlighted in Phase I. State law enforcement personnel reported that even if a recreational boat user was observed anchoring in an area that contained coral reef habitat, visible proof of the anchor directly impacting reef resources was needed in order to issue a citation.
 This would require the officer to dive on each suspected anchor incident and visually establish that the vessel is, in fact anchored on coral reef resources.
-The establishment of no anchor zones would provide definitive evidence of noncompliance and eliminate the need to establish intent or link specific people to actions resulting in reef damage; thereby increasing the ability of enforcement.
+The establishment of no anchor zones would provide definitive evidence of noncompliance and eliminate the need to establish intent or link specific people to actions resulting in reef damage; thereby increasing the ability of enforcement and willingness of enforcement of the CRPA.
 In order to establish no anchor zones, it needs to be determined which agency has the authority to designate them, which agency will be responsible for the enforcement, and what the penalty schedule will be for violations.
 Phase I determined that according to Florida Statute (F.S.)
 (F.S.
-253.03(7)(b)), the Board of Trustees of the Internal Improvement Trust Fund has the authority to designate such zones; however, which entity within the Board of Trustees (i.e., FWC, FDEP) should take the lead has yet to be established.
+253.03(7)(b)), the Board of Trustees of the Internal Improvement Trust Fund has the authority to designate such zones.
 Furthermore, research into the ease and practicality of zone creation will have to be completed.
-This will occur in Phase III.
+This will occur in Phase IV through the SEFCRI's Our Florida Reefs process